stevenvelozo/manyfest/README.md

 			"KeyRepresentation": "ID",
 			"GUIDAddress": "GUIDAuthor",
 			"IDAddress": "IDAuthor"
-		},
+		}
 	}
 }
 ```

-Because we expect only one scope to be the controlling scope for a particular key pair, we can use the key pair presence as a mechnism for resolution of IDs to GUIDs when they aren't natural.
+Because we expect only one scope to be the controlling scope for a particular key pair, we can use the key pair presence as a mechanism for resolution of IDs to GUIDs when they aren't natural.

 What does this mean in practice?